 Microsoft Azure Storage Accounts

-Now that you are aware of storage types, access tiers and redundancy, it will be quite easy to understand how it works inside your Microsoft Azure account.
-Within Microsoft Azure, you can choose two Storage Account types.
+Now that you are aware of storage types, access tiers, and redundancy, it will be quite easy to understand how to enable all of that in your Microsoft Azure account.
+In Microsoft Azure, you can choose two Storage Account types.
 They are General-Purpose Account and Blob Storage account.
-You may think, that Blob Storage account works only with blobs and General-Purpose works with the rest.
+You may think that the Blob Storage account works only with blobs and General-Purpose works with the rest.

 And you would be completely wrong.